rclone/rclone/docs/content/local.md

 ### Filenames ###

 Filenames are expected to be encoded in UTF-8 on disk.
-This is the normal case for Windows and OS X.  There is a bit more uncertainty in the Linux world, but new distributions will have UTF-8 encoded files names.
+This is the normal case for Windows and OS X.

+There is a bit more uncertainty in the Linux world, but new distributions will have UTF-8 encoded files names.
+If you are using an old Linux filesystem with non UTF-8 file names (eg latin1) then you can use the `convmv` tool to convert the filesystem to UTF-8.
+This tool is available in most distributions' package managers.

 If an invalid (non-UTF8) filename is read, the invalid caracters will be replaced with the unicode replacement character, '�'.  `rclone`